abhikant-tnt/clinic_management_system/backend/README.md

 - **referral_source**: Must be exactly one of: `"doctor"`, `"self"`, `"friend"`, or `"online"`
 - **patient_status**: Must be exactly one of: `"Active"`, `"Inactive"`, `"VIP"`, `"Do not treat"`, or `"Requires follow up"`
 - **phone**: Must be unique per `tenant_id` (each clinic can have its own patient with the same phone number)
-- **important_notes**: This field is stored only in the local database and is NOT synced to the main server

 #### Example Patient Data